What do you need to know about applying to Startup Operations?

 Q: Is it ok to apply if my venture is post-revenue and/or we've raised venture funding?

 A: Absolutely!
 We are eager to have a variety of ventures in post-ideation stages in the course.
 Because there will be a set of goals and milestones tailored to your company, you can move at the pace that's right for your business.
 Each session deliverable will be of value regardless of the stage of your venture.

 Q: I have had prior experience at a startup or in venture financing, is this course right for me?

 A: This course is for students who have never started a business before, had a startup failure experience, or with limited experience (<1 year) through an internship or advisory role.
-Those with startup experience in other industries (e.g., CPG transitioning to software) may find the course valuable.
+Those with startup experience in other industries (e.g., CPG transitioning to software) may also find the course valuable.

-FOR STUDENTS PROPOSING PROJECTS ONLY
+FOR STUDENTS PROPOSING VENTURES ONLY

 You already have a product /service in market and you are preparing to scale, make a significant set of changes or pivot towards a new target customer/use-case (e.g., from B2C to B2B).

 Any industry or sector - Software, Hardware, CPG, Social Enterprise, Etc.